-This handbook is intended as a reference to the guidelines and resources employees need to know in their role at Cuyahoga County.
-Employees are expected to know the guidelines contained in this handbook, as well as any additional guidelines set by their department.
+This handbook is intended as a reference to inform employees of the county's human resources policies and systems, including the guidelines and resources employees need to know in their role at Cuyahoga County.
+Employees are expected to know the policies and guidelines contained in this handbook, as well as any additional policies and guidelines set by their department.

-All matters relating to the administration of the procedural guidelines in this handbook are under the general supervision of the Director of Human Resources.
-Questions regarding interpretation and application of this Handbook should be directed to Human Resources.
+All matters relating to the administration of the policies and procedural guidelines in this handbook are under the general supervision of the Director of Human Resources.
+Questions regarding interpretation and application of this handbook should be directed to Human Resources.

 Bargaining employees are expected to know the terms of their Collective Bargaining Agreement (CBA).
-The terms and conditions of that agreement supersede this handbook on any subject covered by the CBA.
+The terms and conditions of that agreement supersede this handbook on any subject covered by their CBA

 The procedural guidelines covered in this handbook do not diminish the County's management rights and should not be considered a waiver of these rights.
-Unless restricted by law, the County reserves all rights to manage its workforce.
-The procedural guidelines contained in this handbook do not reflect or represent every conceivable situation but addresses those that are often encountered.
+Unless limited or prohibited in this handbook, or otherwise restricted by law, the County reserves all rights to manage its workforce.
+The policies and procedural guidelines contained in this handbook are intended to promote equity, consistency, and standardization of benefits, but do not reflect or represent every conceivable situation but addresses those that are often encountered.
 Situations may differ and will be handled on a case-by-case basis, at the discretion of the County as permitted by applicable law.
+Whenever this discretion is used to justify a managerial decision by the County, such action will be logged by Human Resources.

 The procedural guidelines outlined in this handbook will be applied at the discretion of the County in accordance with the law.
-The County reserves the right to change, for any reason, at any time and without prior notice, the procedures, benefits, and working conditions described in this handbook to the extent permitted by law.
+The County reserves the right to change by ordinance, for any reason, at any time and without prior notice, the procedures, benefits, and working conditions described in this handbook to the extent permitted by law.
 The latest version of this handbook will be available on the Human Resources website.
 Every effort will be made to notify employees when an official change in the procedural guideline has been made.
 Upon said notification it is the responsibility of the employee to review and familiarize themselves with any changes.